 - Felt Reusable Surface Insulation (FRSI).
 This type of protective material shields surfaces from high temperatures.
 It is capable of withstanding heat up to 700°F.

 - Tile Bonding.
 Silicone adhesives are used as tile bonding agents in thermal protection systems due to their excellent bond strength.
 Tile bonding retains its strength at high temperatures and remains flexible at low temperatures.

 - Infused Stabilized Abrasive Insulation Felt.
 This high-performance multi-use composite fabric increases erosion resistance using a reinforced fiber structure.
 It is stabilized with a high char yield silicone that can be customized to meet low out-gas requirements.

 - Multi-Layer Felt Hybrids (MFH).
 These hybrid structures sandwich a non-woven felt between two or more woven fabric layers.
 MFH provides high thermal stability and insulating properties.

 Develop Your Thermal Protection System with Tex Tech Industries

 Thermal protection systems are developed to meet rigorous demands and must perform reliably under extreme conditions.
 The aviation and aerospace industries rely on these systems to provide adequate protection from extreme heat and cold associated with high altitudes and atmospheric reentry conditions.

-Tex Tech has been an industry-leading manufacturer of engineered textiles for over 100 years.
+Tex Tech has been an industry-leading manufacturer of technical textiles for over 100 years.
 We are at the forefront of innovation in high-performance textiles and deliver individualized solutions for the world’s most challenging applications.
 To learn more, contact us or request a quote today.